 At California Adventure, Cars Land greets guests of Radiator Springs with a holiday billboard: Season’s Speedings!
 The immersive land is filled with wonder and cheer on every pit stop, so drive on over to Route 66 for some seasonal fun.
 Paradise Gardens will also feature ¡Viva Navidad!, a cultural celebration complete with authentic decorations and musical performances.

 Guests can also enjoy Christmas tree lighting ceremonies at each park.
+At Disneyland, a 60-foot tree in the center of Town Square includes new lighting and décor, with 3,500 multi-color lights, 1,500 Victorian-inspired ornaments and 100 faux candles that range from 12 to 22 inches tall.
+In California Adventure, 50-foot Christmas tree adorns Carthay Circle along Buena Vista Street.
+The tree and surrounding buildings, inspired by Los Angeles as it appeared when Walt Disney arrived in the 1920s, are decorated with vintage-style ornaments.
 Every evening after sundown, the centerpiece Christmas trees at both Disneyland and California Adventure are illuminated in a glimmering showcase of lights and ornaments.
 Check the Disneyland website for the specific times or ask a cast member.
 You won’t want to miss this!

 If you want to see the most holiday decor imaginable, Disneyland Resort offers a guided tour to show guests a behind-the-scenes look at how the magic is made every year.
 The “Holiday Time at Disneyland” tour showcases Disneyland traditions from around the world, offers reserved parade seating, and gifts tour participants with collectible souvenirs.